Donor Eggs Epigenetics and Birth Mother

 Improving Your Maternal Environment

 How can a mother-to-be improve her prenatal environment given our rudimentary understanding of the processes that affect fetal development?
-The most common sense approach is one that most women already adopt during pregnancy.
+The most common sense approach is one that most women already adopt during and when preparing for pregnancy .
 Maintaining optimal weight, adopting healthy dietary habits, avoiding alcohol, monitoring caffeine, and taking prenatal vitamins will all allow you to create a healthy and comforting uterine environment for your baby.
 Attention to stress levels and maintaining stress-reducing activities during pregnancy are equally important for creating a healthy uterine for your baby.

 It should be noted that the pre-conception window also plays a crucial role in a baby’s development.
 Thus, adopting these healthy approaches is best initiated before conception.
 Beginning a healthy lifestyle before pregnancy and maintaining this lifestyle while pregnant, will help your body to stay healthy while the baby is developing.